 MAINTAINING COMMUNITY HEALTH CENTER FUNDING

-Stable federal funding ensures that more than 23 million patients served by community health centers nationwide have access to the most efficient primary and preventive care available.
-This assures a saving to the healthcare system of over $24 billion a year.
+Stable federal funding ensures that more than 28 million patients served by community health centers nationwide have access to the most efficient primary and preventive care available.
 Funding stability is undeniably vital to our centers.
 Federal Funding impacts the ability of Health Centers across the country and in New Jersey to effectively plan for the future, attract talented staff and clinicians, and operate efficiently.

 MAINTAINING COMMUNITY HEALTH SERVICES FUNDING